 Students should check their hold status on the portal and resolve any conflict with the Registrar’s Office prior to registration.

-Students who wish to obtain a second baccalaureate degree may do so if they meet the following conditions:
+Students holding a baccalaureate degree who wish to obtain a second baccalaureate degree may do so if they meet the following conditions:

 - The student must be officially admitted into the major program in which the second degree is desired.

 - The student must meet all of the curriculum requirements of the second degree.

 - The student must complete a minimum of 30 credit hours in addition to the credits taken in the first degree program.